rik2803/aws-cfn-gen/README.md

 * An SNS Topic Policy
 * A service policy for Lambda to allow the Route53 actions
 * A role for CLI access

+## Common or not so common actions

+### Not so common: Remove a service

+#### Description

+Because of the potential dependency between the ALB's _TargetGroup_ and the service, removing a service is not as straightforward as it should be.

+* _TargetGroup_ for a service is created during the _ALB_ setup
+* The _TargetGroup_ is referred to by the service's _Service_ definition during the _ECS_ setup
+* _ECS_ is always run **after** _ALB_
+* Removing a service from the config file causes the _ALB_ template to try to delete the _TargetGroup_, but that action fails because it is still used in the _Service_ definition.

+Ideally, the _TargetGroup_ should be created in the _ECS_ template, but that is a breaking change, requiring a fresh roll-out of the environments.

+#### Procedure to follow for services behind a ALB TargetGroup

+* Edit the configuration file and remove the service from the configuration file
+* Generate the _CloudFormation_ templates, but without applying them.
+This can be done in 2 ways:
+  * When using `dockerwrapper`, export these environment variables before starting the `dockerwrapper` script:
+    * `ANSIBLE_SKIPTAGS=deploy`
+    * `ANSIBLE_TAGS=ecs,alb,route53`
+  * When using the `ansible-playbook` command, add `--tags=alb,ecs,route53 --skip-tags=deploy`
+    to the commandline
+* Now, got to the AWS console and update the `ECS` stack with the template you created in the previous step.
+This will remove the service and the dependency with the _TargetGroup_
+* Next, update the loadbalancer template(s), this step will remove (among others) the _TargetGroup_

 ## Links